×

 Short Description

 Priority Species are those identified as the most threatened or declining species in the UK.
 They were identified to support UK conservation planning and are published and maintained by the Joint Nature Conservation Committee.
 Priority species are used as the reference source to produce statutory species lists of principal conservation importance.
 Such lists are published by the Secretary of State under Section 41 of the Natural Environment and Rural Communities Act 2006.
-There are over 940 priority species recognised in England.
+There are 940 priority species recognised in England.

 Readiness and links to data